 It helps to develop students' mathematical skills and thinking and supports courses such as A-level Psychology, Sciences and Geography, as well as technical and vocational qualifications.
+The course focuses on real world and financial maths.

 This qualification is linear.
 Linear means that students will sit all the exams at the end of their two year course.